 Tomie dePaola

-Tomie dePaola (1934 - 2020) was one of the best-known, best-loved names in the world of children’s literature.
-He received the industry’s highest recognition and awards, including the Caldecott Honor Award for his book Strega Nona and the Newbery Honor Award for his autobiographical 26 Fairmount Avenue.
-In 2011, Tomie was awarded the Laura Ingalls Wilder Medal honoring his lasting contribution to children’s literature.
-And in 2012, an Original Art Lifetime Achievement Award from the Society of Illustrators.
+Tomie dePaola (1934 - 2020) was one of the most widely known and beloved figures in children’s literature.
+He received many of the field’s highest honors, including a Caldecott Honor Award for Strega Nona, a Newbery Honor Award for 26 Fairmount Avenue, the Laura Ingalls Wilder Medal for his lasting contribution to children’s literature, and a Lifetime Achievement Award from the Society of Illustrators.